 What would you see if you actually spent a day observing what happens in a typical “day in the life” of your customers?
 What would you learn if you asked them specific open-ended questions about their frustrations, goals and challenges?
 Getting to the root of the problems they face helps you to figure out what tools you have in your arsenal to help them solve those problems.

 Questions Before Answers

-So empathy obtained from asking the right questions and observing customers is the key to innovation, but why is it
+So empathy obtained from asking the right questions and observing customers is the key to innovation, but why is it so hard?

 As Armbruster of UnitedHealthcare puts it, we are trained starting in kindergarten to provide answers.
 We are not taught to ask questions or identify problems.